pschaus/book_lepl1402/source/part1.rst

         }
     }

-The two objects that we created and put into the local variables "person1" and "person2" are called *instances* of the class "Employee", and the two variables "name" and "age" are called *instance variables* of the class "Employee".
-Since they are not static, they belong to the instances, and each instance has its own "name" and "age".
+The two objects that we created and put into the local variables :code:`person1` and :code:`person2` are called *instances* of the class :code:`Employee`, and the two variables :code:`name` and :code:`age` are called *instance variables* of the class :code:`Employee`.
+Since they are not static, they belong to the instances, and each instance has its own :code:`name` and :code:`age`.

 Initializing objects
 --------------------

-In the above example, we first created the object, and then initialized its instance variables:
+In the above example, we first created the object, and then set the values of its instance variables:

 .. code-block:: java